TyposBro/airbnb/server/README.md

-# Awesome Project Build with TypeORM
+# Auth Server Boilerplate Build with TypeORM

 Steps to run this project: